SwaksharDeb/SwaksharDeb.github.io/content/authors/admin/_index.md

 # Welcome

 I recently completed my M.Sc. degree from the Department of Robotics and Mechatronics Engineering, University of Dhaka, under the supervison of [Dr. Sejuti Rahman](https://www.du.ac.bd/faculty/faculty_details/RME/2150).
-My research is primarily focused on graph machine learning and computer vision.
-Specifically, I'm interested in the intersection of graph signal processing and machine learning, and its transformative application in the realm of biomedical image processing.
+My research is primarily focused on **graph machine learning** and **computer vision**.
+Specifically, I'm interested in the intersection of graph signal processing and machine learning, and its transformative application in the realm of **biomedical image processing**.

-My long term goal is to integrate symmetry and topological deep learning in robot vison, to enable robot to understand the world better as we humans do.
+My long term goal is to integrate **symmetry** and **topological deep learning** in robot vison, to enable robot to understand the world better as we humans do.
 I also love 3D modelling and 3D printing.
 I ocassionaly write about things I'm interested in and post them on this site.

 <!-- **Research Interest**
 I'm currently reading [Coordinate Independent Convolutional Networks](https://arxiv.org/pdf/2106.06020.pdf), which infatuated a fascination towards Geometric Deep Learning within me.
 I also love 3D modelling and 3D printing.
 I ocassionaly write about things I'm interested in and post them on this site.